Is this site reliable?

 There is a lot of information out there, but not all of it is credible or trustworthy.
-You can use the CRAAP Test to evaluate any source of information you find (adapted from the Meriam Library at California State University Chico).
+Use these questions to evaluate any source of information you find (adapted from the Meriam Library at California State University Chico).

 - When was the information published or posted?